Azure/open-service-broker-azure/docs/modules/mysql.md

 ##### Provision

-Provisions a new MySQL DBMS only.
+Provisions an Azure Database for MySQL DBMS instance containing no databases.
 Databases can be created through subsequent provision requests using the `azure-mysql-database-only` service.

 ###### Provisioning Parameters